cino/cino.github.io/_posts/2021-04-20-laravel-forge-setting-it-up-the-right-way.md

     />
 </figure>

 Especially when you see inbound ports 0-65535 open it should warn you that something isn't as it should be.
 AWS Security Advisors will also advise you to look at this because it is uncommon.
-My first step would be to modify this to allow SSH from the Laravel Forge servers (IP's are available in their <a href="https://forge.laravel.com/docs/1.0/introduction.html#forge-ip-addresses" target="_blank">documentation</a>), your own IP/bastion and just http/https for the web.
+My first step would be to modify this to allow SSH from the Laravel Forge servers (IP's are available in their <a href="https://forge.laravel.com/docs/1.0/introduction.html#forge-ip-addresses" target="_blank" rel="noreferrer">documentation</a>), your own IP/bastion and just http/https for the web.

 Whenever someone will try to access any other port on your domain it will be killed on network level within AWS and will never even reach your server.